Our Facilities & Services

 - Risk Management & Claims

-Quality plays an integral part of Adventist HealthCare operations and remains a key corporate strategy across our three sites.
+Quality plays an integral part of Adventist HealthCare operations and remains a key corporate strategy across our sites.

 At each site there is a comprehensive quality management program to monitor, assess, evaluate and improve the quality of patient care across the organisation.
 To ensure compliance with evidence-based standards, an audit program for both clinical and non-clinical practices and processes is in place.
 The philosophy of continual process improvement is supported by a corporate Adventist HealthCare Quality Awards program.